M

 A headset sits on a laptop.

 Starting is the most important first step.
-A successful teaching business is built on professionalism and quality first, advanced tech second.
+You build a successful teaching business on professionalism and quality first, advanced tech second.

 Webcam

 SAVE: Laptops now usually have a built-in webcam.
-Although they generally come in 720p resolution, this resolution is fine for being seen by your online students.
-If you are using a desktop computer and need to buy a webcam separately, you can find low-priced 720p/1080p models that have some features found in more expensive models, such as low-light correction and an integrated, noise-canceling microphone.
+Webcams generally come in 720p resolution, but that resolution is fine for your online students to see you well.
+You can find low-priced 720p/1080p models that have some features found in more expensive models, such as low-light correction and an integrated, noise-canceling microphone, if you are using a desktop computer and need to buy a webcam separately.

 SPLURGE: A high-quality external webcam can upgrade your setup, even if your laptop has a decent camera built in.
 The latest webcams have a 1080p resolution, which ensures top-notch video clarity, and cool features like built-in light and widescreen recording.
 Aside from improving the online classroom experience, you can also make use of a high-end webcam as a teacherpreneur when doing other things, like business video conferencing and making promotional YouTube videos.